ianthehenry/cmp/README.md

 (desc comparator)
 ```

 Returns a comparator that inverts the other comparator.
+Janet's default `cmp` sorts numbers in ascending order; you can use `desc` to get a descending sort.

+If you pass one argument to `(desc)`, it will assume it's a comparator, and return a reversed version of that comparator.
+If you pass two arguments to `desc`, it will act as a comparator in its own right that reverses Janet's native `cmp`.
+This allows you to write `(by :x desc)` instead of `(by :x (desc cmp))` or `(desc (by :x))`.

 ```janet
 (list comparator)